Scientific Name

 Description

-Peperomia obtusifolia is a bushy plant with thick erect stems and waxy dark green leaves.
-It grows up to 12 inches (30 cm) tall.
-Leaves are elliptic and up to 6 inches (15 cm) long.
-The flowers are interesting but not particularly showy.
-They are greenish-white and appear on up to 5 inches (12.5 cm) long spikes from late spring to early fall.
+Peperomia obtusifolia is a bushy plant with thick, erect stems and waxy dark green leaves.
+It can grow up to 12 inches (30 cm) tall.
+The leaves are elliptic and can reach up to 6 inches (15 cm) in length.

 Hardiness